16- Day Pilgrimage: Slovakia, Poland, Czech Republic, Germany, Austria, Hungary

 Upon arrival in Mariazell, the atmosphere is imbued with centuries of devotion and faith.
 The Basilica, with its striking architecture and rich history, stands as a beacon of hope for pilgrims from around the world:

 Leaving Mariazell, the journey to Melk provides a moment to reflect on the significance of pilgrimage.
 Each step, each mile traveled, is a part of your spiritual journey.
 Upon reaching Melk, you are greeted by the awe-inspiring sight of Melk Abbey, perched atop a hill and overlooking the tranquil Danube River.
 The Abbey, with its stunning baroque architecture, is more than just a religious site; it represents centuries of scholarship, art, and devotion.
 Reflect on the stories of those who have come before you, seeking knowledge and spiritual nourishment within these walls.
 Visiting the Tomb of St. Coloman, a figure of faith and perseverance, allows you to connect with the legacy of holiness in this region.
-With some free time in Melk, embrace the opportunity to connect with the local culture.
-You can choose to:

 As you travel to Vienna, the anticipation of arriving in Austria’s vibrant capital builds.
 Vienna is a city rich in history, art, and spirituality, where every corner holds a story waiting to be discovered.
-Allow the beauty of Austria to inspire you and fill your heart with peace, setting the stage for the adventures that await you in this magnificent city.

 Planned Itinerary: